64kramsystem/zfs-installer/README.md

 # zfs-installer

-ZFS installer is a shell script program that fully prepares ZFS on a system, and allows an effortless installation of several Debian-based operating systems using their standard installer (or debootstrap, or any custom script).
+ZFS installer is a shell script program that fully prepares ZFS on a system, and allows an effortless installation of several Ubuntu-based operating systems using their standard installer (or debootstrap, or any custom script).

 - [Requirements and functionality](#requirements-and-functionality)
 - [Comparison with Ubuntu built-in installer](#comparison-with-ubuntu-built-in-installer)